 Making regular payments, even if they are small amounts, typically does help.
 Some of the larger companies may have policies that don’t allow them as much flexibility in these situations.

-If you are missing multiple payments because the interest is more than you can afford you may want to consider refinancing your title loan.
+If you are missing multiple payments because the interest charges result in a payment that is more than you can afford you may want to consider refinancing your title loan.
 In some cases refinancing can lower your payment significantly.

 Missing a loan payment can be stressful.
 If that payment is for a car title loan it can lead to losing the vehicle.
 This is usually the last resort for many lenders and why it is important to keep an open line of communication with your lender.